isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 Travellers would be required to arrange for a tele-consultation upon arrival at their SHN location for assessment on conversion to an inhaler/spacer.

-#### 2. I require to use a nebuliser for the management of my medical condition, would i be allowed entry into Singapore?
+#### 2. I require to use a nebuliser to manage my medical condition, would i be allowed entry into Singapore?

 Yes, travellers who require to use a nebuliser would be allowed to enter Singapore.
 However, travellers are required to declare the usage before arrival into Singapore.